-Type of service Network Out-of-network Outpatient short-term rehabilitation Physical, speech, or occupational therapy > 80% after deductible > 60 visits per year for physical, speech, developmental, and occupational therapy > 70% after deductible for visits approved for medical necessity above plan limits 70% after deductible 60 visits per year for physical, speech, developmental, and occupational therapy 50% of MAA after deductible for visits approved for medical necessity above plan limits Other services Infertility treatment Covered up to a \$24,000 family lifetime medical maximum.
-The lifetime maximum will be coordinated among all non- HMO/PPO medical options.
-Covered up to a \$24,000 family lifetime medical maximum.
-The lifetime maximum will be coordinated among all non- HMO/PPO medical options.
-80% after deductible; precertification required 70% after deductible; precertification required Prescriptions covered through Express Scripts up to a \$7,500 lifetime pharmacy maximum per family Prescriptions covered through Express Scripts up to a \$7,500 lifetime pharmacy maximum per family
+Type of service In-network Out-of-network Emergency Transportation Services (no coverage when used as routine transportation to receive inpatient or outpatient services) 80% after deductible 2 Anthem: Pre-certification required for air transport 80% of MAA after deductible; pre- certification required for inter-facility transfers Outpatient short-term rehabilitation Physical/occupational therapy (combined): Limited to 60 visits a year in-network and out-of-network combined; you may be eligible for additional visits with plan approval after a medical necessity review > 80% after deductible2 > 70% after deductible2 for visits approved for medical necessity above plan limits 60% after deductible2 50% of MAA after deductible2 for visits approved for medical necessity above plan limits Speech therapy: Limited to 90 visits a year in-network and out-of-network combined; you may be eligible for additional visits with plan approval after a medical necessity review > 80% after deductible2 > 70% after deductible2 for additional visits above plan limits > 60% after deductible2 > 50% of MAA after deductible2 for additional visits above plan limits Other services ' Infertility treatment Covered up to a \$24,000 family lifetime medical maximum.
+The lifetime maximum will be coordinated among all non-HMO/PPO medical options.
+80% after deductible2; precertification required Prescriptions covered through Express Scripts up to a \$7,500 lifetime pharmacy maximum per family Covered up to a \$24,000 family lifetime medical maximum.
+The lifetime maximum will be coordinated among all non-HMO/PPO medical options.
+60% after deductible2; precertification required Prescriptions covered through Express Scripts up to a \$7,500 lifetime pharmacy maximum per family

-Mental health and chemical dependency (see "Mental health/chemical dependency" on page 40)
+Mental health and substance abuse (see "HSA features" beginning on page 116)

-- The family deductible, as well as the family out-of-pocket maximum, can be satisfied as a family or by an individual within the family. - The plan will pay this percentage of the cost after you first pay the full deductible of the plan.
+The family deductible, as well as the family out-of-pocket maximum, can be satisfied as a family or by an individual within the family.

+2 The plan will pay this percentage of the cost after you first pay the full deductible of the plan.
 The deductible can be paid with after-tax dollars, such as cash or check, or with before-tax dollars if you have available funds in a HSA.